patrickjamesmardis/longDistanceLamp/README.md

 ```
 ### ```tellESP()``` | [main.js](web/main.js)

 The ```tellESP()``` function is how we ensure the local lamp's color always stays current, whether changed locally or remotely.
-It receives the color as an object with 3 properties: r, g, and b.
+It receives the color as an object with three properties: r, g, and b.
 It then formats this object into a URL path with three parameters and opens an [XML HTTP GET](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/open) request at this URL path.
 This sends the color to the ESP, where it is then printed to the Serial.

 ```js
     const tellESP = (rgbObj) => {